frankframework/frank-manual/docs/source/deploying/security.rst

   Can browse message logs, message stores and error stores, see section :ref:`operatorManagingProcessedMessages`.
 Can resend or delete the messages in them.
 Can reload configurations and start and stop adapters.
 Has all IbisObserver permissions too.

 IbisAdmin
-  Can do a full reload and test a pipeline, has all IbisDataAdmin permissions too.
+  Can do a full reload and has all IbisDataAdmin permissions.

 IbisTester
-  Can execute jdbc query, send jms message and test a service, has all IbisAdmin and IbisWebService permissions too.
+  Can execute jdbc query, send jms message, test a service and test a pipeline, has all IbisAdmin and IbisWebService permissions too.

 ..
 NOTE::